shankar81/jetpack-compose-bloom/README.md

 ## :scroll: Description

-This is a meditating application.
+This is a home garden solution application.

 ## :bulb: Motivation and Context